Low FODMAP Fruits: What You Can and Cannot Eat (+ Free Printable PDF)

 Health Benefits of Fruit

-Although some fruits are high in FODMAPs, there are still many moderate and low FODMAP fruits you can enjoy during the elimination phase of the diet.
+Although some fruits are high in FODMAPs, there are still plenty of moderate and low FODMAP fruits you can enjoy during the elimination phase.
+Fruit provides essential nutrients, antioxidants, fiber, and polyphenols (eat the rainbow!) for a healthy gut microbiome.
+Oh, and it’s delicious!

-High, Moderate, & Low FODMAP Fruits Lists
+High & Low FODMAP Fruits Lists

-I created this list based on the Monash FODMAP app as of February 8, 2023.
+This list (updated May 1, 2026) is based on the Monash FODMAP app.
 Please refer to the app regularly, as foods are frequently retested and updated.
+Serving sizes listed below are per meal, not per day.

 • Acai Powder, 1 tablespoon